 Past residences have welcomed avant-garde improviser Wendy Eisenberg and interdisciplinary artists Muyassar Kurdi and Eddy Kwon.

 131 W 3rd St, New York, NY 10012, United States

-The Blue Note Jazz Club and restaurant hardly requires any introduction.
-The famed jazz venue is one of the world’s most well-known, with venues in Hawaii, Napa, Tokyo, Rio, Sao Paulo, Milan, Beijing and Shanghai.
+The Blue Note Jazz Club and restaurant hardly require any introduction.
+The famed jazz venue is one of the world’s most well-known, with venues in Hawaii, Napa, Tokyo, Rio, Sao Paulo, Milan, Beijing, and Shanghai.

 Its home, however, lies in New York City’s historic Greenwich Village.
 The club opened in 1981 with the idea of bringing big-name legends to an intimate room full of jazz enthusiasts sipping Old Fashioned cocktails and traditional American food.

 Shows are every evening at 8 pm and 10.30 pm with the Blue Note’s famous jazz brunches at 12 pm and 2.30 pm every Sunday.
 The venue also hosts a talent showcase event, the Late Night Groove Series, every weekend morning.